FoamyGuy/CircuitPython_Library_Releaser/README.md

    - `remove_submodules.py`
 3. Run `list_submodules.py` it will create `drivers.txt` and `helpers.txt`
 4. Delete / Remove any libraries you want _**included**_ in the subset from these files. i.e. (if you want to run on only `acep7in` and `adxl34x` then delete those two lines from the drivers.txt file and leave all other lines). _**Ensure there are no blank lines in either txt file!**_
-5. Run `remove_submodules.py` it will remove all libraries that are present in `drivers.txt` and `helpers.txt` (any libraries not in those files will remain intact)
+5. Run `remove_submodules.py` it will remove all library submodules that are present in `drivers.txt` and `helpers.txt` (any libraries not in those files will remain intact)
 6. Run `git submodule foreach "python ../../../copy_release_making_files.py;python run_on_each.py"`

+To run it against the rest of the full set (without duplicates).
+Repeat the above process, but remove all except the libraries completed from the txt files.